jiangxiaoyu66/dbcswap-interface-v3/packages/analytics/README.md

-# Ubeswap Analytics
+# DBCSwap Analytics

-React components and functions used to provide Analytics capability to Ubeswap.
+React components and functions used to provide Analytics capability to DBCSwap.
 This is forked from `@uniswap/analytics`.

 This package is intended to be used with the `@ubeswap/analytics-events` package, which provides the constant definitions used inside this package.